Teide: Access

 The volcano and its surroundings, including the whole of the Las Cañadas caldera, are protected in the Teide National Park.
 Access is by a public road running from northeast to southwest across the caldera.
 TITSA runs a return service to Teide once a day from both Puerto de la Cruz and Playa de las Americas.
 The park has a Parador (hotel) and a small chapel.
 A cable car goes from the roadside at 2,356 m most of the way to the summit, reaching 3,555 m, carrying up to 38 passengers (34 in a high wind) and taking eight minutes to reach the summit.
 Access to the summit itself is restricted; a free permit is required to climb the last 200 m.
-Numbers are normally restricted to 200 per day.
 Several footpaths take hikers to the upper cable car terminal, and then onto the summit.

 Because of the altitude, the air is significantly thinner than at sea level.
 This can cause people (especially with heart or lung conditions) to become light-headed or dizzy, to develop altitude sickness, and in extreme cases to lose consciousness.
 The only treatment is to return to lower altitudes and acclimatise.